 9. Asamoah Gyan

-Next up in our list of Ghanaian footballers is another former Black Stars captain in Asamoah Gyan.
+Next up on our list of Ghanaian footballers is another former Black Stars captain, Asamoah Gyan.

-The 36-year-old striker is the national team’s most-capped player and record goalscorer.
+The ex-striker is the national team’s most-capped player and record goalscorer.
 His 51 goals in 109 appearances helped Ghana qualify for the 2006, 2010, and 2014 World Cups.
 He won Ghana’s Player of the Year award twice and got a Ballon d’Or nomination in 2010.

 While perhaps harshly remembered for missing a decisive penalty in the 2010 World Cup quarter-final defeat to Uruguay, Gyan is undoubtedly one of the finest goalscorers from West Africa.

-He is currently without a club after memorable spells with the likes of Udinese, Rennes, Sunderland, and Al Ain.
+He announced his retirement in June 2023 on X after memorable spells with the likes of Udinese, Rennes, Sunderland, and Al Ain.

 8. Sulley Muntari

-The 37-year-old former midfielder is among the most decorated Ghanaian footballers.
+The 39-year-old former midfielder is among the most decorated Ghanaian footballers.